How to clean a PC water-cooling waterblock

-We show you how to remove all the gunk from the CPU and GPU waterblocks in your PC water-cooling system, and make them shiny again.
+We show you how to remove all the gunk from the CPU and GPU waterblocks in your PC's water cooling system, polish them, and make them shiny again.

 1. Use the right cleaner